The 7 Best Niacinamide Toners for Skin Brightening and Oil Control | Pulse Nigeria

 This luxurious toner, enriched with traditional Korean herbal medicine, nourishes and revitalizes dull skin.
 Its 4.9-star rating is no news to Beauty of Joseon, one of Korea’s biggest skincare brands.
 This toner combines the power of ginseng and niacinamide to treat uneven skin tone and dryness.

-It contains 80% Ginseng Root Water, which contains saponin, which rapidly moisturises for an extended period of time.
-In Korea, ginseng root is known as the “herb of the gods. " It has antioxidant and anti-inflammatory properties that reduce redness and help with anti-ageing concerns.
+It contains 80% Ginseng Root Water, which contains saponin and rapidly moisturises for an extended period of time.
+Known as the “herb of the gods” in Korea, Ginseng root has antioxidant and anti-inflammatory properties that reduce redness and helps with anti-ageing concerns.